Residential Development Loan

 - Residual stock loans are available to help maximise your return on investment.

 You can borrow above 70% of the hard costs but you would have to apply with a private lender and be charged a much higher interest rate than the commercial rates we can negotiate.

 Large projects such as multi-unit residential blocks, small office buildings and retail shops fall under commercial developments.

 We have strong relationships with the key decision makers at these lenders so please call us on 1300 889 743 or complete our free assessment form to find out if we can get you approved.

 Some banks require you to have contingency funds but some don’t!

-We can help you find the right lender and negotiate higher Loan to Value Ratios (LVRs) and lower interest rates than you would normally be able to get if you were to go to your own bank.
+We can help you find a more flexible lender and negotiate higher Loan to Value Ratios (LVRs) and lower interest rates than you would normally be able to qualify for if you were to go to your own bank.

 We have a range of major banks and non-banks to choose from and understand how to build a strong residential development loan application.

 Speak to us and get approved to first time around with a loan that will support you throughout the construction.

 A residential development loan is for the purposes of building a maximum of 4 units on one title for residential purposes.